Key Specs of Jeep Compass

 Compass Latest Update

-Jeep Compass Seating Capacity: The Compass is offered in a 5 seater layout.
+Jeep Compass Seating Capacity: Jeep offers the Compass in a 5 seater layout.

-Jeep Compass Features: Jeep offers the Compass with features such as a panoramic sunroof, an 8-way adjustable driver seat, an 8.4-inch touchscreen infotainment system, and 18-inch alloy wheels.
-It now also gets engine start-stop (all variants) and cruise control (all automatic variants) as standard.
+Jeep Compass Features: The Compass gets a panoramic sunroof, an 8-way adjustable driver seat, an 8.4-inch touchscreen infotainment system, and 18-inch alloy wheels.
+It also gets engine start-stop (all variants) and cruise control (all automatic variants) as standard.

 Jeep Compass price list (Variants)

 |1.4 Sport Plus1368 cc, Manual, Petrol, 16.0 kmpl||Rs.16.49 Lakh*|

 |2.0 Sport Plus1956 cc, Manual, Diesel, 17.1 kmpl|

 |2.0 Longitude1956 cc, Manual, Diesel, 17.1 kmpl||Rs.19.4 Lakh*|

 |1.4 Longitude Option1368 cc, Automatic, Petrol, 16.0 kmpl||Rs.19.69 Lakh*|

 |2.0 Longitude Option1956 cc, Manual, Diesel, 17.1 kmpl||Rs.20.3 Lakh*|